-As we work to prepare our students for the Common Core Mathematics Standards, I am continually reminded that the focus needs to move away from the teacher and shine on the student.
+As we work to prepare our students for rigorous mathematics standards, I am continually reminded that the focus needs to move away from the teacher and shine on the student.
 Academic Dialogue is one way of focusing on the student.
 It allows students to talk about what they know, ask questions about what they don’t know, and lets them build their understanding.

-NCTM and the Common Core develop the need for students of mathematics to develop their communication skills very intentionally.
+NCTM and new state standards develop the need for students of mathematics to develop their communication skills very intentionally.
 In 1989, NCTM described having students:

 - organize and consolidate their mathematical thinking through communication

 - communicate their thinking coherently and clearly to peers, teachers, and others

 - use the language of mathematics to express mathematical ideas precisely.

 The Mathematical Practice standards also provide ample opportunity for students to communicate around mathematical topics as well, including:

 - (students can) understand the approach of others to solving complex problems and identify correspondences between different approaches.

 - make conjectures and build a logical progression of statements to explore the truth of their conjectures

 - justify (students’) conclusions, communicate them to others, and respond to the arguments of others